Follow the Rules

 - Let our flowers flourish in the gardens and leave them for all to enjoy.

-- Keep noise levels respectable, act safely and have a good time.
-Please remain fully clothed (ex. shirt, bottoms and footwear), and please no profanity as this is a family-friendly space.
+- Keep noise levels respectable, act safely, and have a good time.
+Please remain fully clothed (ex. shirt, bottoms, and footwear), and please do not use profanity as this is a family-friendly space.

-- Keep the following items at home: Fidget spinners, balls, Frisbees, balloons, bicycles, tricycles, rollerblades/skates, heelies, skateboards, drugs and alcohol, hackeysacks, scooters and any noisemakers or musical instruments.
+- Keep the following items at home: Fidget spinners, balls, Frisbees, balloons, bicycles, tricycles, rollerblades/skates, heelies, skateboards, drugs and alcohol, hacky sacks, laser pointers, scooters, and any noisemakers or musical instruments.

-- Any device that can propel itself independent from the accompanying adult is not permitted.
-This prevents accidents involving the child using the device, other guests, and the animals on grounds.
+- Any device that can propel itself independently from the accompanying adult is not permitted.
+This prevents accidents involving a child using the device, other guests, and the animals on grounds.

-- Tricycles that allow a parent to steer, yet still have pedals (a.k.a.
+- Stroller tricycles that allow a parent to steer, yet still have pedals (a.k.a.
 The Smart Trike) are not permitted at the zoo because they could be operated independently from an accompanying adult.

 - Pets of any kind are not allowed at the zoo for the safety of our animals and yours.
 Please do NOT leave pets unattended in your vehicle in warm weather.
 Leave them at home or with a proper caregiver.

-All children under the age of twelve must be accompanied by a responsible adult while visiting the Calgary Zoo – there are no exceptions.
+All children under the age of twelve must be accompanied by a responsible adult while visiting the Wilder Institute/Calgary Zoo – there are no exceptions.

 Photo/Video Image Use Policy

-During your visit you may be filmed, videotaped or photographed.
-Your admission to the zoo serves as permission for use of your image by the Calgary Zoo.
-The commercial use of photographs, video and film you take during your visit is strictly prohibited without full written consent of an authorized representative for the Calgary Zoo.
+During your visit you may be filmed, videotaped, or photographed.
+Your admission to the zoo serves as permission for use of your image by the Wilder Institute/Calgary Zoo.
+The commercial use of photographs, video, and film you take during your visit is strictly prohibited without full written consent of an authorized representative for the Wilder Institute/Calgary Zoo.

-Every species – mammal, reptile, bird, fish, amphibian or invertebrate – has unique physical, psychological and social needs.
-Meeting those needs is a critical part of deciding which species should be housed here at the Calgary Zoo.
-So is ensuring that every species at the zoo ultimate has a role to play in conservation or education.
+Every species – mammal, reptile, bird, fish, amphibian or invertebrate – has unique physical, psychological, and social needs.
+Meeting those needs is a critical part of deciding which species should be housed here at the Wilder Institute/Calgary Zoo.
+We ensure that every species at the zoo has a role to play in conservation or education.

 When deciding which species the zoo should care for, our team of animal care professionals begins by looking at a species’ current conservation status.
 From there, they determine the conservation and education role that species can play and how the zoo might be able to contribute to global conservation efforts.

-Then, the team assesses the welfare needs of each species – and individual animals as well – to determine whether we can adequately meet those needs.
-Priority is given to species with the greatest conservation need, those where our impact will be the most meaningful and species which we can care for most successfully.
+Then, the team assesses the welfare needs of each species – and the individual animals – to determine whether we can adequately meet those needs.
+Priority is given to species with the greatest conservation need, those where our impact will be the most meaningful, and species which we can care for most successfully.

 Reporting Animal Deaths

-Our commitment is to publicly disclose information about the births and death of animals at the Calgary Zoo.
+Our commitment is to publicly disclose information about the births and death of animals at the Wilder Institute/Calgary Zoo.

-We share animal updates on our Facebook page and this website.
+We share animal updates on our social media pages and this website.
 In addition, we will issue a formal announcement in the following circumstances:

 - An avoidable death, that is one proven or suspected to be human error or avoidable circumstances;